 Ending a professional relationship is no fun, especially if a request to cancel comes out of nowhere.
 However, it may help to think of it as working with your client rather than butting heads against them.

-How you handle a cancellation is just as important as what you do.
+How you handle a cancellation is just as important as your cancellation terms.
 Be firm but still friendly when discussing your contract or negotiating a different agreement.
 Keep things professional and check your emotions at the door.
-Your client may want to come back to you in the future!
+Your client may want to come back to you in the future.

 Ending professional relationships on good terms takes work, but your contracts should do some of the heavy lifting for you.
-Your online contracts should remind your client of their obligations and if anything, can be used as a jumping-off point for restructuring or changing your agreement.
+They should remind your client of their obligations, and you can also use them as a jumping-off point for restructuring or changing your agreement.

 Remember not to take cancellations personally.
-Sometimes you have to channel your inner Elsa from Frozen and let it go.
+Sometimes the best thing is to just salvage what you can and then let it go.
 That way you and your business can continue to grow and thrive.